yevheniiairapetian/todo-app/README.md

 - Have a smaller size than a native desktop app
 - Access the app quickly via a mobile home screen, a Windows/Mac taskbar, etc

-Read more about the Progressive Web Apps [here](https://www.itaims.com/blog/benefits-of-progressive-web-apps-pwa-advantages-and-disadvantages)
+Read more about the benefits that Progressive Web Apps have [here](https://www.itaims.com/blog/benefits-of-progressive-web-apps-pwa-advantages-and-disadvantages)

 ## Technologies Used